Yes, Inconsistent Childhoods CAN Build Character

 I was 16.
 Mom was having a tough time making ends meet.
 Dad’s unexpected ditching of his firstborn on her doorstep had sent her finances into a tailspin.
 When he decided he didn’t want to be my father anymore, Mom had been living in a small apartment and not expecting me with just a backpack to my name showing up on her doorstep.
 She had to buy me clothes, eyeglasses, contacts, a mattress, food, and spent lots of money on gas to drive me to the school district where most of my friends lived.
 Money ran out and we got evicted.
 I lived on a friend’s couch…well, mattress on the floor of his brother’s room to be exact.
 Ironically, it was the home of our wonderful neighbors, just one house away from that cute ranch that my parents had lived in when they were married.
 More than anything, I was thankful for a roof and home-cooked meals.
 What was supposed to be just a month turned into several months.
 Mom stayed at a friend’s house until she’d saved enough money for a place.
 I got a job at a movie theater a few miles away and started to think about my future.

 I was 17.
 A senior in high school.
 This home wasn’t too far from the other two streets we’d lived on.
 The blessing was that there was no need to switch to a new high school.
 I fell in love with my first real boyfriend.
 The movie theater gave me lots of hours and I was able to buy food and clothes for myself.
 My relationships in my life were plentiful, solid, good.
 My closest friend’s parents had become like second parents to me.
 Life was pretty good.
 There was a roof over my head, Mom and I were together again, and I was only a short time away from independence.
 My junior year had been so emotionally unstable with the whole eviction; there hadn’t been much of a parental presence since mom and I hadn’t been living under the same roof.
-I called my sister from a payphone while I was at Prom and told her to rub it into Dad that I’d been given the Prom Queen title.
+I called my sister from a payphone while I was at Prom and told her to rub it into Dad that I’d been named Prom Queen.
 I was walking on air.
-A year before, I’d been tossed out of my Dad’s home like yesterday’s garbage and now here I was in one piece with the crown.
+A year before, I’d been tossed out of my Dad’s home like yesterday’s garbage and now here I was in one piece, surrounded by people who genuinely liked me.

 I was 18 and finally headed off to college.
 It was exhilarating and I was scared as hell.
 What was I going to be when I grew up?
 I’d think about that later.
 I moved to the Westernmost side of the state and went to school about 4 hours from home.
 College was fun.